 - Inflexible Pricing Capability- UCaaS works on a pay-per-user model wherein you buy the bundle for a set number of users.
-If different users have different service needs, that does not translate into the cost of using these services.
+If different users have different service/feature needs, that does not translate into the cost of using these services.

 CPaaS- the new kid on the block